 The indoor temperature increased 3 degrees Celsius throughout the cookout, from 25 degrees to 28 degrees.

 Smart Air’s experiment showed the effectiveness of ‘cookouts’ as a tool to remove formaldehyde.
 Turning on the heat for a couple of hours can reduce formaldehyde levels drastically.
-Our cookout caused ambient formaldehyde levels to reduce 67% from 0.30 to 0.10 PID.
+Our cookout caused ambient formaldehyde levels to reduce 67% from 0.30 to 0.10 PPM.
 Interested in running your own formaldehyde cookout?
 Check out our step-by-step guide to running a formaldehyde cookout.

 Remove Formaldehyde With Carbon Filters